jfmdev/PlainCAT/readme.md

 ### New paragraphs

-The software allows only to edit the paragraphs of files, if you want to add a new paragraph or delete one, you will have to use an external editor.
+The software allows only to edit the paragraphs of files, if you want to add a new paragraph or delete one, you will have to use an external editor (but please note that the software can't yet detect if a opened file has been modified by an external editor).

 Development